 - Tight interior with small, compact holes

-- Loaf feels heavier than expected
+- Loaf feels heavier

 - Extend bulk fermentation or final proof